yuvrajsingh79/Faas-Go/installationGuide.md

 - chmod +x helm-istio-grafana.sh
 - ./helm-istio-grafana.sh

-to install serverless framework(openwhisk) and create functions and trigger, I am using serverless framework with openwhisk provider, also tested in IBM Blumix, the code for both serverless functions are present in `~/Faas-Go/serverless/`

-- chmod +x installServerless.sh
-- ./installServerless.sh

 perform port forwarding of grafana and print the url

 - chmod +x grafanaPortForward.sh
 - ./grafanaPortForward.sh

+to install serverless framework(openwhisk) and create functions and trigger,

+- chmod +x installServerless.sh
+- ./installServerless.sh

 run `kubectl get svc -o wide | grep ingress`

 - take the port
-- Do a GET request to ip:port(ingress)/namespace/dev/triggers/trigger1
+- Do a GET request to ip:port(ingress)/ (it will list all the cluster resources) /namespace (it will list all namespaces)
+  /deployment (it will list all deployments)
+  /service (it will list all services)

+#Note: I am using serverless framework with openwhisk provider, also tested in IBM Blumix,
+#the code for both serverless functions are present in `~/Faas-Go/serverless/`

 gRPC client-server demonstration code is present inside `~/Faas-Go/grpc/`, to perform gRPC demo run